izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

 }
 {% endhighlight %}

-Now it can be utilized like this:
+Now, it can be utilized like this:

 {% highlight swift %}
 let N = 100